Lauren Miller Rogen: Personal life

 Miller began dating actor Seth Rogen in 2004.
 They were engaged on September 29, 2010, and married on October 2, 2011.
+They have stated they do not plan to have children.

 In 2012, Miller and Rogen founded the non-profit organization Hilarity for Charity to raise awareness and fund research towards Alzheimer's disease.
 The disease runs in her family, including her mother who was diagnosed at the age of 55.